 Mareeba Airport is now integral to the state’s economy in terms of aircraft movements, tourism, industrial precinct facilities, expansion capacity and a hub for general aviation in the Far North Queensland/Cairns Region.
 The Mareeba Airport is in close proximity to Cairns, has a very large training area, excellent weather conditions, uncontrolled airspace (with controlled airspace near at hand when required) and a relatively low population base.
 This makes Mareeba Airport an ideal facility for general aviation maintenance and training.

-The Mareeba Airport Upgrade Project is funded by the Queensland Government and the Australian Government through the National Stronger Regions Fund and the project is being delivered by Mareeba Shire Council.
+The Mareeba Airport Upgrade Project is jointly funded by the Australian Government through the National Stronger Regions Fund, the Queensland Government, and is being delivered by Mareeba Shire Council.
 Work on the Mareeba Airport Upgrade commenced in the 2015-16 financial year and the project is scheduled for completion by August 2018.

 Download Airport Upgrade Factsheet: